 - Melt your chocolate on a low heat in a bowl over a pan of hot water.
 Make sure your bowl isn’t touching the water otherwise your chocolate may overheat. (overheating your chocolate may prevent it from setting again, or having a nice shine).

-- Using a teaspoon of chocolate for each egg, spread a layer of chocolate evenly over the sides (as demonstrated in the video below) and then place your mold in the fridge for 10 minutes or until your chocolate is set.
+- Using a teaspoon of chocolate for each egg, spread a layer of chocolate evenly over the sides and then place your mold in the fridge for 10 minutes or until your chocolate is set.

-- Place your icing sugar in a bowl and gently mix in a teaspoon of water.
-Keep adding water 1 teaspoon at a time until you reach a thick paste.
-You want it runny enough that it is smooth and can be spooned into the mould, but still nice and thick.
+- Place your icing sugar, syrup and vanilla extract into a bowl in a bowl and gently mix in a teaspoon of water.
+If you're consistancy looks too thick, keep adding water 1 teaspoon at a time until you reach a thick paste.

 - Remove 3 tbsp of your icing and place in a small bowl, then add your turmeric to the small amount of icing and mix well.
 This will give it a good yolk colour.